Investing with Small Dollar Amounts

 Getting Started: Investing Tax-Deferred

 If saving for retirement is one of your financial goals, a good place to start investing is a tax-deferred employer retirement plan [e.g., 401(k)s and 403(b)s].
-(See Unit 7 for more information.)
+(See Unit 7 of the online course for more information.)
 Many employers require only a minimum deposit amount (e.g., $10) per paycheck or a low percentage (e.g., 1 or 2%) of pay to enroll.

 Three advantages of employer savings plans are: